André Milongo: Early life and political career

 A member of the Lari ethnic group, Milongo, one of four children in his family, was born in October 1935 in Mankondi, a village located to the south-west of the capital Brazzaville, in the Boko District of Pool Region.

 After his primary and secondary schooling in Brazzaville, Milongo earned a Master's Degree in Law at the University of Nancy, after which he studied at the École Nationale d'Administration (ÉNA) in Paris, graduating in 1964.
 That year is also known as the "Blaise Pascal generation" at ÉNA.
 He was among only four Congolese citizens to have graduated from ÉNA.
 Former Togolese prime minister Edem Kodjo was a classmate of Milongo at ÉNA.

 Milongo began his professional career in 1964 as the first National Treasurer (Trésorier Payeur Général) in the newly independent Republic of the Congo, a position he held for five years.
 In this position, he rigorously managed the country's public funds.
 After this, he became director of the country's foreign investments in 1969 (Directeur General des Investissements) at the Ministry of Planning, remaining in that position until 1973.
 Two prime ministers also enlisted his help as an economic policy advisor under the government of Marien Ngouabi.

 Milongo married Ndambo Marie-Therese Laurentine on 4 February 1967, and with her he had seven children.

-He was elected to the board of governors at the African Development Bank in the Ivory Coast in 1976, and represented eight African countries: Congo, Cameroon, Benin, Cote d'Ivoire, Burkina Faso, Niger and Mauritania.
+He was elected to the board of governors at the African Development Bank in the Ivory Coast in 1976, and represented eight African countries: Congo, Cameroon, Benin, Côte d'Ivoire, Burkina Faso, Niger and Mauritania.
 He held that position for 7 years, before being elected to the board of governors at the World Bank in Washington, D.C. in 1983, where he met his colleague Nicephore Soglo.
 He remained at the World Bank until 1990.

 In the early 1990s, the Republic of the Congo was going bankrupt because of the loss of support from the Soviet Union after the collapse of Communism.
 This led to the emergence of a new generation of African leaders like Nicéphore Soglo in Benin, Alassane Ouattara in the Ivory Coast and André Milongo.
 At the end of the Sovereign National Conference of 1991, the Conference elected Milongo as Prime Minister on 8 June 1991.
 As Prime Minister, he was given executive powers and placed in charge of directing the country's transition to multiparty elections in 1992.
 The National Conference additionally assigned the positions of Minister of Defense and Minister of Mines and Energy to Milongo.